MathieuCGit/ChordGrid_for_Obsidian/README.md

 ---

-Ah, yes!
-It's better now, but, as a guitarist, I want to see the pick strokes, can I ? **Sure!** simply use the keyword `pick`
+Ah yes!
+That's better, but as a guitarist, I'd like to see the pick strokes.
+Can I? **Sure!** Just use the `pick` keyword
 ````markdown
 ```chordgrid
 measures-per-line:5 pick